 The examiner should wear gloves and use a lubricant.
 The finger is then gently inserted and led forward towards the abdominal wall.
 At the same time, there is to heed the tone of the sphincter muscles and the condition of the mucosa.
-In males the prostate can be groped and evaluated.
+In males, the prostate can be grouped and evaluated.
 After pulling the finger out, potential blood trails on this should be heeded.
-Furthermore stool residues can be evaluated according colour and consistency.
+Furthermore, stool residues can be evaluated according to color and consistency.

 The results can be found below the references.

 1. Which statement about Kohlrausch’s fold is accurate?